underscoredotspace/watchy-revolution/README.md

 };
 ```

 A screen encapsulates the logic to display one screenful of information, and to respond to button presses.
-To make a `Screen` instance, subclass `Screen` and implement the `show` method to display your screen. `show` is called with the screen cleared to your `bgColor` and text color set to the opposite of `bgColor.` After `show` is done painting, it returns and the display does a partial refresh.
+To make a `Screen` instance, subclass `Screen` and implement the `show` method to display your screen. `show` is called with the screen cleared to your `bgColor` and text color set to the opposite of `bgColor.` After `show` is done painting, it should return and the display will do a partial refresh.

 By default the screen does nothing on any button press.
-If you want your screen to respond to button presses, override one of the button methods in your subclass.
-For example, if you had a screen to show the time called `timeScreen` and another to display a menu called `menuScreen` then you might write.
+To enable the screen to respond to buttons override the corresponding button method in your subclass.
+For example, if there was a screen to show the time called `timeScreen` and another to display a menu called `menuScreen` Where pressing the `Menu` button while displaying the time screen should display the menu, and pressing `Back` while displaying the menu screen should return to the time screen:

 ```c++
 // MenuScreen.h